MBA Food and Agriculture

 Course structure

 The course is studied full-time over a period of one year although you may also choose to study part-time over two or more years to fit around other commitments.
-The course is structured around nine core modules which are equally weighted, followed by your choice of a research project which enables you to conduct an intensive study of a particular area of interest to you.
+The course is structured around nine core modules, including your choice of a dissertation project which enables you to conduct an intensive study of a particular area of interest to you.
 We provide supervisory support for your research project (Dissertation) and discussions with your supervisor are often rewarding and motivating.
 The range of business and food and agriculture modules offered on the MBA have been informed by the requirements of a Master’s in Business Administration and by industry dialogue so you can be sure that you will have every opportunity to develop the leadership skills and specialist knowledge needed to succeed in the food and agriculture sector.

 Your future career